Bishop Aldhelm's CE

 Bishop Aldhelm's C.E.
 Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as "Designated Child Protection Officers" in school in compliance with the "sharing of information" guidance.

-The Designated Safeguarding Lead is Mrs Cheryl Smith, Assistant Head Teacher.
-The Deputy Safeguarding Leads are Mr Scott Tait (Headteacher), Miss Lizzie Sharpe (Deputy Headteacher), Sarah Draper (Assistant Headteacher), Angelina Wilson (Family Support Worker) and Jo Farmer (Pastoral Care Worker).
+The Designated Safeguarding Lead is Mrs Cheryl Smith (Assistant Headteacher).
+The Deputy Safeguarding Leads are Mr Scott Tait (Headteacher), Miss Sarah Draper (Assistant Headteacher), Miss Lizzie Sharpe (Deputy Headteacher), Mrs Lucy Strickland (SENCO) and Mrs Kerrie Goodenough (Well being and Mental Health Co-ordinator).

 If you have any serious concerns about your child or any other pupil at Bishop Aldhelms C.E.
 Primary School please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.

 We have a Safeguarding Policy and procedures in place which we refer to in our prospectus.
-Parents and carers are welcome to read the Policy on request; a copy of the policy can be found on this website and at the bottom of this page in the 'downloads' section.
+A copy of the policy can be found on the the 'Policies' page of our website and at the bottom of this page in the 'downloads' section.

 Our school is part of Operation Encompass.
 This is a police and education early intervention safeguarding partnership which supports children and young people who experience Domestic Abuse.
 Operation Encompass means that the police will share information about Domestic Abuse incidents with our school soon after they have been called to a domestic incident.